- Several users reported that their Avira Antivirus can't update, which could cause a lot of problems when it comes to online privacy.

 While other solutions play on a variety of different cards, the go-to trait of Avira is the feature-reach suite with even VPN included.
 Avira issues are, also, quite rare which puts it in front of some other tools.

 However, this seamless use is shortly disrupted by minor problems.
 One commonly-reported issue concerns updates or rather Avira’s inability to download updates.

-We made sure to provide some solutions for the problem, so if you’re on the affected side, make sure to check them out below.
+We will provide some solutions for the problem in this article so, if you’re on the affected side, make sure to check them out below.

 - Open Windows Defender.